 Our area has many trails that are usable in the winter months for cross-country skiing and snowshoeing.
-The LaChute River Trail, many Champlain Area Trails, Crown Point State Historic Site, Rogers Rock Campground, and Cook Mountain Preserve are just a few trails waiting for you to explore.
+The LaChute River Walk, many Champlain Area Trails, Crown Point State Historic Site, Rogers Rock Campground, and Cook Mountain Preserve are just a few trails waiting for you to explore.

 The shores of Lake Champlain are well suited for a memorable ice fishing experience.
 There are numerous locations to enter the ice in Ticonderoga, Crown Point, and Port Henry.
 These points are so popular they are well known to create “shanty towns” during ice season.
 Ice safety is of the utmost importance, so we highly recommend connecting with local ice fishing experts to check on the ice conditions.

-If you like the idea of getting out into the elements, but do not know where to start, perhaps a guided experience is more your style.
+If you like the idea of getting out into the elements, but don't know where to start, perhaps a guided experience is more your style.
 Through the help of Adirondack Mountain and Stream Guide Service, you will be paired with an experienced guide for whatever activity interests you.
 If you are interested in trying out a hobby, but do not want to invest in the gear, they can even outfit your needs!